tkhyn/dirsync/README.rst

                         directory (only updates target from source by default) --create, -c            Create target directory if it does not exist (By default, target directory should exist.)
---modtime, -m           Only compare file's modification times for an update
+--ctime                 Also takes into account the source file\'s creation
-                        (By default, compares source file's creation time also)
+                        time (Windows) or the source file\'s last metadata change (Unix)
 --ignore, -x patterns   Regex patterns to ignore --only, -o patterns     Regex patterns to include (exclude every other) --exclude, -e patterns  Regex patterns to exclude